le-liang/ResourceAllocationV2Xgraph/README.md

 # ResourceAllocationV2Xgraph

-This project contains MATLAB codes for the paper:
+This project contains MATLAB codes for the paper.
+Please consider citing the paper if you have it of any help.

 L. Liang, S. Xie, G. Y. Li, Z. Ding, and X. Yu, “Graph-based resource sharing in vehicular communication,” IEEE Transactions on Wireless Communications, vol. 17, no. 7, pp. 4579–4592, Jul.
 2018.